sfeng77/damogu/README.md

 # Personal Hobby Site

-A small Flask application that renders static pages plus a Spotify-powered Top Artists view.
+A small Flask application that serves a personal homepage, hobby list, and a simple function execution demo.

 ## Features

-- Flask routes for home, hobbies, a simple function execution demo, and Spotify top artists
+- Flask routes for home, hobbies, and a button-triggered server action demo
-- Spotify OAuth implemented with Spotipy using only the user-top-read scope
-- Responsive Bootstrap 5 layout with safe fallbacks for missing images/genres
+- Bootstrap 5 layout for quick styling
+- Minimal Python stack that's easy to extend later

 ## Requirements

 - Python 3.8+
-- Spotify developer application with Authorization Code flow enabled (PKCE is supported by Spotipy)

 ## Setup